-Since the EITS schedule operates differently, please refer to the EITS schedule information in the glossary and the budget manuals for more detailed information on functionality.
 The status of each schedule is shown so users can keep track of their progress in completing the schedules.
-If a particular schedule does not apply to an agency, users can set the status as N/A. If the required data is not entered into the schedules, line items will not be generated in the agency's line item budget or negative costs will appear in adjusted base.
+If a particular schedule does not apply to an agency, users can set the status as N/A.

+If the required data is not entered into the schedules, line items will not be generated in the agency's line item budget and negative costs will appear in adjusted base.